vmadaraj/SER502-Spring2018-Team12/README.md

 2. Copy the files parsetreegen.pl, interpreter.pl in the same folder where you have the sample programs.
 3. Open the SWI-Prolog runtime environment.
 4. Execute both the files parsetreegen.pl and interpreter.pl.
-5. Run the predicate arrow('<INPUTFILEPATH>').
+5. Run the predicate arrow('INPUTFILEPATH').
 The .ic file is generated in the same directory.
 6. Run the predicate runArrow('<.icfilepath>').

 Requirements Addressed